 If your emails frequently bounce or frequently go unopened, email clients will eventually start sending your emails to the spam folder.

 It is also important to regularly clean out profiles that keep bouncing.
+While Klaviyo automatically suppresses profiles soft bounce seven consecutive times, it's a best practice to exclude emails that soft bounce more than four times from your campaigns.
 There are two main types of bounces: hard bounces and soft bounces.

-- A hard bounce occurs when the email cannot be delivered due to a permanent reason -- this could be caused by a variety of reasons, including a misspelled email or a deliberate block by an email server.
+- A hard bounce occurs when the email cannot be delivered due to a permanent reason -- this could be caused by a variety of reasons, including a misspelled email.

 - Klaviyo will automatically remove emails that hard bounce, and then suppress them from future emails.